sg2012/sg2012.github.io/_posts/2025-07-06-biohorror-concepts.md

 <!--more-->

-The themes written below have appeared again and again in my own work.
-It's hard to say where they exactly came from, but I seem to be attuned to them.
+The themes written below always rise in my writing and interests.
+It's hard to say where they came from, but I seem to be innately attuned to them.
 It's a sort of subconscious expression of patterns.

 # Concepts